Eadweard Muybridge: 1871–1881: personal life, marriage, killing, acquittal, paternity, and divorce

 Muybridge was tried for murder in February 1875.
 His attorney, W. W. Pendegast (a friend of Stanford), pleaded insanity in his behalf due to a severe head injury suffered in the 1860 stagecoach accident.
 At least four long-time acquaintances testified under oath that the accident had dramatically changed Muybridge's personality, from genial and pleasant to unstable and erratic.
 During the trial, Muybridge undercut his own insanity case by indicating that his actions were deliberate and premeditated, but he also showed impassive indifference and uncontrolled explosions of emotion.
 In the end he was acquitted on the grounds of justifiable homicide, with the jury explanation that if their verdict was not in accordance with the law, it was in accordance with the law of human nature.
-In other words: they believed they could not punish a person for doing something that they themselves would do in similar circumstances.
+In other words: they believed they could not punish a person for doing something that they would do in similar circumstances.

 The episode interrupted his photography studies, but not his relationship with Stanford, who had arranged for his criminal defence.
 By 1877, Muybridge had resumed his photographic work for Stanford.

-Shortly after his acquittal in February 1875, Muybridge left the United States on a previously planned 9-month photography trip to Central America, now acting as a "working exile".
+Shortly after his acquittal in February 1875, Muybridge left the United States on a previously planned nine-month photography trip to Central America, now acting as a "working exile".
 His photographs from this period are less known, because relatively few copies were produced.
 It is believed that during this period, he further developed his ability to take pictures more rapidly, due to the requirement that these processes be performed aboard a constantly-rolling ship.

 Flora's second petition for divorce received a favourable ruling, and an order for alimony was entered in April 1875.
 Flora died suddenly in July 1875 while Muybridge was in Central America.
 She had placed their son, Florado Helios Muybridge (later nicknamed "Floddie" by friends), with a French couple.
 In 1876, Muybridge had the boy moved from a Catholic orphanage to a Protestant one and paid for his care.
-Otherwise he had little to do with him.
+Otherwise, he had little to do with him.

 Photographs of Florado Muybridge as an adult show him to have strongly resembled Muybridge.
 Put to work on a ranch as a boy, he worked all his life as a ranch hand and gardener.
 In 1944, Florado was hit by a car in Sacramento and killed.

 Today, the court case and transcripts are important to historians and forensic neurologists, because of the sworn testimony from multiple witnesses regarding Muybridge's state of mind and past behaviour.

 In 1982, American composer Philip Glass would create an opera, The Photographer, with a libretto based in part on court transcripts from the case.